Flitternie/GraphQ_Trans/README.md

 ### KoPL
 For KoPL, we support all styles that satisfy the language grammar.
-To see more specific instrution, please refer to the original website https://github.com/THU-KEG/KoPL
+To see more specific instrution, please refer to their public repository https://github.com/THU-KEG/KoPL

 ### Lambda-DCS
 For lambda-DCS, please refers to the original paper [(Liang, 2013)](https://arxiv.org/abs/1309.4408) for more specific instructions